TatCT/MARTA_infra/README.md

 This project provides a simple HTTP server to serve the sample site.
 You can run the server using [Node.js](https://nodejs.org) on your local machine or a test server.

+Just run npm start from the root of this project.

 For local host development and test environment, see the [Dependencies and Build Setup](lex-web-ui#dependencies-and-build-setup)